-Let’s start by what we mean by Buying Power.
+Let’s start with what we mean by Buying Power.
 Let’s take the Big Mac price index as an example of this; You can check out the Big Mac Index website here.

 The Big Mac price index looks at the cost of buying a Big Mac from McDonald's in many cities around the world.
 This provides a good indication of the relative “buying power” that consumers have in different countries.
 McDonald's changes the price of the Big Mac based on how easily consumers from these different countries can afford to pay.
 It’s a fair bet that if McDonald's has to half the cost of a Big Mac in India to sell it, then the effective buying power of consumers in India would be half that of consumers in the US.